 Each Silvercrest senior portfolio manager is a shareholder in the firm.
 The company says the goal of this is to add an extra incentive for advisors to perform optimally.
 The firm also regularly conducts peer reviews to ensure that its clients are receiving the best possible advice and input.

-Silvercrest Asset Management LLC Resources
+Silvercrest Asset Management Group Resources

 Silvercrest posts quarterly economic commentary and seasonal market and economic insights at least once a month on its website.